User Guide

 Climate Change Indices

-CLUES provides as well a script to compute a big chung of the climate change indices suggested by the joint CCl/CLIVAR/JCOMM Expert Team (ET) on Climate Change Detection and Indices (ETCCDI).
+CLUES also provides a script to compute a big chung of the climate change indices suggested by the joint CCl/CLIVAR/JCOMM Expert Team (ET) on Climate Change Detection and Indices (ETCCDI).
 The team has a mandate to address the need for the objective measurement and characterization of climate variability and change by providing international coordination and helping organizing collaboration on climate change detection and indices relevant to climate change detection, and by encouraging the comparison of modeled data and observations.
 A list with all suggested indices can be found here.

 Anticipated results